mblhaunted/nixy/README.md

 PMPM let's you package anything, quickly.

-PMPM is a set of tools around the nix package manager designed to make packaging simple and reliable.
+PMPM is a set of tools around the Nix package manager designed to make packaging simple and reliable.

 By taking advantage of Nix's deterministic package building, we can set dependencies with confidence.